Sandakan: Transportation

 Regular bus services with minivans and taxis also can be found.
 There are three bus terminals operating in the town such as the Buses to Sepilok, Local Bus Terminal and the Long Distance Bus Terminal.
 The long-distance bus terminal is located about 4 km north of the town while the local bus connects with the centre of the town.

-Sandakan Airport (SA) (ICAO Code : WBKS) provides flights linking the town to other domestic destinations.
+Sandakan Airport (SA) (ICAO Code: WBKS) provides flights linking the town to other domestic destinations.
 To boost the twin town relationship with Zamboanga City and for the ASEAN spirit in the BIMP-EAGA region, there is an international route from Sandakan to Zamboanga International Airport.
 Local destinations for the airport including Kota Kinabalu, Kuching, Kuala Lumpur and many others.
 It is also one of the destinations for MASWings, which serves flights to other smaller towns or rural areas in East Malaysia.
 As of 2014, the airport is being upgraded and expanded to accommodate additional travellers.

 There is a ferry terminal which connects the town with some parts in the Southern Philippines such as Zamboanga City, the Sulu Archipelago and Tawi-Tawi.

 The state government have tried to proposed a new ferry terminal in the town to attract more tourist particularly from the Philippines and also from Indonesia.
-But the proposal was turned down due to the trouble in the southern Philippines which could spread to the state and there is a call from the former Chief Minister of Sabah and the Current President of Sabah Progressive Party Yong Teck Lee to suspend the ferry service to counter the high level of people migration from the Philippines which now has become the major problem to Sabah as they are overstaying in the state and becoming an illegal immigrants.
+But the proposal was turned down due to the trouble in the southern Philippines which could spread to the state and there is a call from the former Chief Minister of Sabah and the Current President of Sabah Progressive Party Yong Teck Lee to suspend the ferry service to counter the high level of people migration from the Philippines which now has become the major problem to Sabah as they are overstaying in the state and becoming illegal immigrants.